 Personalisation is the key to successful conversions.
 Knowing what your customers want will help you target them better.
 And the best way to achieve this is through online data tracking.

-Analyzing the number of visitors (repeat and unique) and their behavioral patterns, tracking referral traffic and bounce rates etc. will give you an insight to what exactly is happening on your site and how your customers are reacting.
+Analysing the number of visitors (repeat and unique) and their behavioural patterns, tracking referral traffic and bounce rates etc. will give you an insight to what exactly is happening on your site and how your customers are reacting.

 Dig deeper by using analytical tools to figure out things like – which pages are converting more or creating a huge volume of traffic, total time spent on a page, or at what point do the visitors usually exit your site etc. If you are changing or adding a URL, ensure to update it in your analytics so that your data gets reflected accordingly.